Document Workflow

 When to use this

-- A code block needs to be pasted into a ticket, pull request, prompt, or chat without visual line numbers.
+- A numbered code block must be pasted into an issue, pull request, prompt, or support case as executable plain text.

 Steps